thanos-io/thanos/docs/components/store.md

       --index-cache-size=250MB   Maximum size of items held in the index cache.
       --chunk-pool-size=2GB      Maximum size of concurrently allocatable bytes for chunks.
+      --store.grpc.series-sample-limit=0
+                                 Maximum amount of samples returned via a single Series call.
+0 means no limit.
+NOTE: for efficiency we take 120 as the number of samples in chunk (it cannot be bigger than that), so the actual number of samples might be lower, even though the maximum could be hit.
+      --store.grpc.series-max-concurrency=20
+                                 Maximum number of concurrent Series calls.
       --objstore.config-file=<bucket.config-yaml-path>
                                  Path to YAML file that contains object store configuration.